Thymus gland tumours

 If the cancer does come back you might have chemotherapy.
 There is no standard treatment because this is a rare condition.
 But chemotherapy often includes a drug called cisplatin.
 Unfortunately, if your thymoma does come back, it isn't usually possible to get rid of it altogether.
 But treatment can often keep it under control for some time.
 Your doctor will be able to tell you more, by keeping a close eye on how your tumour responds to treatment.

-Thymic carcinoma is a much rarer condition than thymoma.
+Thymic carcinoma is much rarer than thymoma.
 It tends to grow and develop more quickly and is more likely to spread to other parts of the body.
-Thymic carcinomas are found in all age groups but do remember, they are very rare.
-Most people do have symptoms.
-These include a cough and chest pain.
+Thymic carcinomas are found in all age groups but are most common in middle aged and older adults.
+Most people have symptoms.
+These include a cough, shortness of breath and chest pain.
 It is much rarer to also have an autoimmune condition such as myasthenia gravis with thymic carcinoma than it is with thymoma.

 Most people have treatment with surgery and either radiotherapy or chemotherapy, or both.
 The most common type of treatment is surgery followed by radiotherapy.
 The surgeon will take out as much of the tumour as possible.
 They then use radiotherapy to try and kill off any cancer cells left behind.

 Unfortunately, thymic carcinoma is harder to cure than thymoma.
 This is because it often spreads quite early on.
 The cancer can spread to the lungs and lymph nodes in the chest.
 In some cases, it may also spread to the bones or to the liver.
-It is difficult to find reliable statistics for the outlook of rare conditions.
+It is difficult to find reliable statistics for the outlook of conditions as rare as thymic carcinoma.
 But around a third of the people diagnosed with thymic carcinoma are likely to live for at least 5 years.

 Question about cancer?
 Contact our information nurse team